97th Security Forces Squadron

 In October 1992, the 443rd Military Airlift Wing became the 97th Air Mobility Wing under the Air Mobility Command, and the 443rd Security Police Squadron became the 97th Security Police Squadron.

 In July 1993, the 97th Air Mobility Wing became part of the Air Education and Training Command.
 The squadron was redesignated the 97th Security Forces Squadron in July 1997.

-The 97th Security Forces Squadron provides security for C-17 and KC-135 aircraft, and provides force protection and law enforcement support for more than 10,000 active duty military, DOD civilians, contractors, family members and retired personnel in the community.
+The 97th Security Forces Squadron provides security for C-17, KC-135 and KC-46 aircraft, as well as provides force protection and law enforcement support for more than 10,000 active duty military, DOD civilians, contractors, family members and retired personnel in the community.
 In addition, the unit is tasked with a worldwide mobility commitment.